cssidy/personal-site/_posts/2018-07-15-Surviving-The-Open-Office.md

 The other solutions I've conjured up all require confrontation with the offending co-worker.
 There's a risk that the co-worker will take your feedback poorly.
 It requires a careful, tactful approach or else you could sour your working relationship with them.
-I don't have any advice for this as it has not been successful for me.
+I don't have any advice for this as it has generally not been successful for me.
 Additionally, some of these situations just cannot be resolved by a polite request.
-For example, a co-worker with restless leg syndrome who's forced to sit programming for 8 hours a day will probably not be able to stop vibrating your desk with their shaking legs.
+For example, a co-worker with restless leg syndrome who's forced to sit programming for 8 hours a day will probably not be able to stop their shaking legs.
 But, if you can configure your immediate surroundings to not absorb the vibrations from their shaking, you can avoid upsetting them by bringing up the subject.
 Ideally, open offices will go out of fashion.
 But until then, team leaders should be responsible for handling these confrontations in the most adroit way possible.
 But that requires speaking up, and